kubernetes-retired/kubefed/docs/environments/kind.md

 2. Does your docker daemon need to be configured for an insecure container registry?

-If you answered yes to both of these questions, then you will need to configure the docker daemon on your host for an insecure container registry.
-The reason for an insecure registry is to simplify the container registry setup by not enabling TLS. **This only needs to be done once for a particular host**.
+If you answered `yes` to both of these questions, then you will need to configure the docker daemon on your host for an insecure container registry.
+The reason for an insecure registry is to simplify the container registry setup without enabling TLS. **This only needs to be done once for a particular host**.
 See the [docker docs](https://docs.docker.com/registry) for more details.

 In order to configure an insecure container registry, you can pass the